russellkelly/SPRING-and-BGP-EPE-Controller/README.md

 app.py - Fires up a simple HTTP portal on port 5000 so one can post via the EXABGP API.

 ConfiguredEPEPeerList - This is a file you can amend before running the demo, it defines the list of peers used in the demo.
 Note!!
 This can be all of the EPE enabled peers, or a subset of them.
-Add them each in a new line with the format <peeraddress'x'>:<IP of Peers>
+Add them each in a new line with the format:

+<peeraddress'x'>:<IP of EPE Peer>

 exabgp-bgp-lu.conf - this is the configuration file for one of the exabgp processes.
 Namely the process peering with the egress ASBR's and receiving the BGP family inet and labeled-unicast routes from the egress ASBR in JSON format.
 It calls a script routes.sh (detailed below).
 NOTE:  In this conf file you will have to ammend the BGP AS and Neighbor entries to fit your topology